lroellin/HSRSync/README.md

 ## How to run
 * Customize the values to your environment
 * This is an unsigned Powershell Script.
 You may need to change your Execution Policy.
 There are many manuals on the Internet
-* Right click / Run with Powershell
+* Right click / Run with Powershell.
+For convenience, there is also a batch file that does exactly that.

 ## Requirements
 You need to have the Cisco AnyConnect VPN client installed.
 If it's not found, check the parameters in VPN.ps1